 A mild TBI is typically called a concussion.
 A concussion is the most common type of traumatic brain injury and it causes a temporary loss of normal brain function.
 Usually, but not always, a concussion is caused by a blow to the head or body and there may or may not be loss of consciousness.

 A concussion is diagnosed based on symptoms that can show up right after the injury or may not appear or be noticed until hours or up to two days later.
-The affects your child may feel can be physical, mental, emotional and may affect their memory or sleep.
+The effects your child may feel can be physical, mental, emotional and may affect their memory or sleep.

 Severe traumatic brain injury